burlacenko/burlacenko.github.io/Bank/README.md

 - [ ] if user is logged in, the `navbar` title should change from login to logout
 - [ ] if user is logged in, the `card` title should change from login to logout
 - [ ] more styling
+- [ ] include `date and time` for each line of the Account Statement
-- [ ] refactor from standalone into create-react-add
+- [ ] refactor from standalone into create-react-app

   <table>
   <tr><td>Statement Color</td><td>Means</td></tr>